deverac/morsemem/README.md

   1. Look at the first symbol.
 The first symbol is a '-', which is an 'T'.
 We now have 'T'.

   1. Look at the second symbol.
 The second symbol is a '.', which is a 'E'.
 We now have 'TE'.
-Applying the phrase 'Teen' (Tee-Eee N) transforms the 'TE' into the letter 'N'.
+Applying the phrase 'Teen' (Tee-Eee **N**) transforms the 'TE' into the letter 'N'.

   1. Look at the third symbol.
 The third symbol is another '.', which is a 'E'.
 We now have 'NT'.
-Applying the phrase 'Auntie Kay' (En-Tee-Kay) transforms the 'NT' into the letter 'K'.
+Applying the phrase 'Auntie Kay' (En-Tee-**K**ay) transforms the 'NT' into the letter 'K'.

 So, `-.-` is the letter 'K'.